TituxMetal/nest-remix-monorepo/README.md

 - [x] Adjust the tsconfig in the frontend to extends the base and add the necessary configurations for Remix
 - [x] Remove all unnecessary scripts from the package.json in backend
+- [x] Remove all unnecessary scripts from the package.json in frontend
 - [x] Add the standard base scripts, build, dev, and start, that works for NestJS in the backend package.json file
+- [x] Add the standard base scripts, build, dev, and start, that works for Remix in the frontend package.json file
+- [x] Add the necessary scripts to the root package.json file to build, dev, and start the full app